bookingactivities/booking-activities/readme.txt

 * Fix - Booking row was not properly updated after cancelling a booking (group)
 * Fix - PHP notice when trying to get translated messages
 * Fix - PHP notice when displaying WC products having a deprecated config available
+* Fix - PHP warning when a form with no "User Data (Login / Registration)" field is submitted
 * Tweak - List of activities in calendar editor can now be scrolled
 * Tweak - Notifications are send to the user when he cancels or reschedule a booking from the frontend
 * Tweak - Limit the amount of emails that can be sent to a single user per minute (default: 20), hour (default: 200) and day (default: 2000) (spam protection)